 If you're just getting into running and are unsure whether a smartwatch is for you, then we feel this Amazfit Bip U Pro is a good entry point to dip your toe in.

-The Garmin Vivoactive 3 looks to be, not only a great pick for running, but a useful bit of kit for everyday use as well thanks to features like contactless payment and sleep tracking.
+The Garmin Vivoactive 3 looks to be not only a great pick for running but a useful bit of kit for everyday use as well thanks to features like contactless payment and sleep tracking.

-If you're looking to use the Vivoactive 3 for workouts though, then the built-in GPS may be of more interest, plus the 15 preloaded activities which you can select to help the watch track your training more effectively.
+If you're looking to use the watch for workouts though, then the built-in GPS may be of more interest, plus the 15 preloaded activities that you can select to help the watch track your training more effectively.
 Also, you can connect this device to your smartphone via the Garmin Connect app to help you follow your progress and pick out areas to improve.

 Polar boasts the M200 combines a lot of useful features to make it a top smartwatch for performance and functionality.